jwest60/taiko/README.md

 ### Strategy

-The game will begin in a paused state.
-Once the game is unpaused, notes will begin to travel from the right to the left.
+On pressing play, notes will begin to travel from the right to the left and music will begin to play after a short delay.
 Once they align with the hit marker, use the appropriate key to hit the note.
 Listening to the music will help you time this.

 ### Known Bugs

-- Notes mysteriously stop being generated after exactly 55 notes have been played
 - Hitting the ESC button to go back to the menu doesn't reset the play state